eg-be/ybforum/.vscode/README.md

 ```

 ### Configure regex to redirect mails for `test`
-Configure postfix to deliver all starting with `test` to my local user: Add a corresponding entry in `/etc/postfix/main.cf`:
+Configure postfix to deliver mails for the admin-addresses and the mail-monitor address to a local user: Add a corresponding entry in `/etc/postfix/main.cf`:

 ```
 # The file can hold a regex for virtual aliases. put the following